-History of the Preschool Laboratory
+History of the Child Development Lab

-The Preschool has a rich history, dating back to the 1920’s when it originally served as a cooperative nursing school to help young mothers develop parenting skills.
+The CDL has a rich history, dating back to the 1920’s when it originally served as a cooperative nursing school to help young mothers develop parenting skills.
 Over the years, the Program has undergone numerous changes that reflect society’s ever increasing need for high quality programming options for young children.
 The following timeline demonstrates how the Program has evolved over time.

 - 1971-73: Under a Hatch grant #1769, a three year longitudinal research program was conducted with a group of 20 three-year-olds.
 The purpose of the research was to develop and evaluate a curriculum for young children based on the developmental theory of Jean Piaget.